akshitg19/Image_Captioning_Transformer/README.md

 ```bash
 python src/train.py --data_dir ./data --epochs 10 --batch_size 32
 ```
-Model weights will be saved to `weights.pt` by default.
+Model weights will be saved to `weights.pt` and the vocabulary to `vocab.pkl` in the root directory.

 ### Prediction
 To generate a caption for a new image, use the `predict.py` script.
-You will need the vocabulary file (`vocab.pkl`) and the trained model weights.

 ```bash
 python src/predict.py --image_path /path/to/your/image.jpg --weights_path weights.pt --vocab_path vocab.pkl